Jojoba Oil For Eyes: Benefits And How To Use

 Because jojoba oil is so much like sebum, the body will not fight it.
 The body recognizes the jojoba oil as sebum.
 This allows the jojoba oil to moisturize while limiting the overproduction of oil.

 The reason that jojoba oil resembles sebum is that it’s not an oil at all.
-We refer to jojoba oil as “oil” because it looks like oil when stored at room temperatures.
+We refer to jojoba oil as “oil” because it looks like oil when stored at room temperature.
 Still, jojoba “oil” is a waxy ester.

 Not all jojoba oil is the same, so you’ll want to be diligent when choosing a product to use.